So anyone who lives in the US (or really, in the world) knows that there has been a recent election in the US.

 As a leader, both in parenting my children and as a leader in my work environments, I tend to have a lot of opinions about characteristics of leaders and what I find useful in bringing out the work/change in others that we are working together to accomplish.

-A story of when I was first hired to be a supervisor of staff in a previous role:
+A story of when I was first hired to be a supervisor of staff:

 Healthy Families targets families who are going to care for an infant, and has to begin within the first 3 months of the child’s life.
 The research has been pretty clear that children who receive prevention/protective services fare better in terms of lowering their likelihood of being abused of neglected compared to those families who do not receive that support.
 The criteria to qualify for services at the time period in which I was working was a pretty low amount of documented risk, and families chose to be a part of the program.